 The Nursery and Reception staff keep detailed profiles of each child which are available for parents and carers to look at during termly Parents Evenings.

 At the start of Year 1 we introduce the National Curriculum gradually.
 This is to give the children a smooth transition into Year 1 with the structure of their day similar to that in Reception.
 Children are set ambitious targets and are taught in differentiated phonics and maths groups so that they can continue the excellent progress they made in Reception.
-Here is an overview of what is taught in Year 1.
+Here is an overview of what will be taught in Year 1 this year.

-Homework continues into Year 1 and we continue to expect children to read regularly with an adult at home every week.
-A letter is sent home every term outlining exactly what the children are learning in class.
+In Year 1 we continue to expect children to read regularly with an adult at home every week.
+We also expect children to practise their phonic sounds and maths skills.

 At the end of Year 1 children are tested on their phonic knowledge using the statutory Year 1 Phonics Screening Test.
 The results of this are reported to parents and carers at the end of the year.